Stephen-Gates/chatbot/docs/user-group-children-found.md

-# :fontawesome-solid-robot:{: .blue } Choose from the list of User Groups
+# :fontawesome-solid-robot:{: .blue } Choose from the list of children User Groups

-Returns an alphabetical list of level one fact sheets.

 [France / Paris](../user-group-found/){: .md-button .md-button--primary }